toUpperCase78/intel-processors/README.md

 All these info in the dataset is based on Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html).

+## Current Status

+Now the datasets are being updated to **version 1.5** to contain new features _Threads, Lithography and TDP,_ and new processors launched until **November 2021**, including **12th Generation Intel Core Processors**!

+Older datasets (such as v1.1 and some v1.2) will still exist and be moved to their specific folders for archive.

+In the meantime, preparations are being made for new analyses to be published here with up-to-date information.

 ## Features

 Current datasets contain these features below: